 The faster that technology changes, the harder it is for companies to adapt their business models to change.
 It is not a surprise that smaller companies, specifically startups, are better able to adapt to changes due to social change, cultural reasons, or technology.
 Medium and larger companies tend to move at a glacial pace.
 It takes them longer to create new products, to look at new technologies, and for management to evolve with the times.

 Often it is the culture of the company that is the most resistant to change.
 Why is this?
-Corporate longevity vs long term employees’ abilities alter their perceptions of market shifts.
+Corporate longevity vs long term employees’ abilities alters their perceptions of market shifts.
 The endless pursuit of sales and profits gets in the way of long term strategy and business model disrupters.
 This is true with many companies including Catalina Marketing (Catalina), Kodak, ToysRUs, and BlockBuster.

 The Assembly Line